Labor Saving Devices by Thomas L. Brown is a series of three 10-minute plays that can be read or staged.

 In these plays, Tom explores conflicts between companies, managers, and their employees.

 It’s a completely different kind of management literature: Poignant.
 Provocative.
 Dramatic.
-The links below are read-only PDFs.
-Amazon.com offers a printable PDF with digital art by Dave Pierson.
+The links below are read-only PDFs, but they include the intriguing artwork by David Pierson.

 In these scenarios, what would you do?